ppearson/Sniffle/README.md

 Timestamp Deltas:
 ---------------

-Outputs pairs of lines which have timestamps of which the time delta between them is greater than or equal to the specified time amount.
+Outputs pairs of lines which have timestamps of which the time delta between them is greater than or equal to the specified time amount

-I.e. to look for delays / pauses between timestamps on subsequent lines in a log.
+ - for example to look for delays / pauses between timestamps on subsequent lines in a log.

 Due to algorithm optimisations, there's an edge-case limit on this functionality working correctly with the limitation being that the total log duration throughout the logfile (i.e. first line to last line timestamp delta) being less than ~48 days (actually 1st Jan to 28th Feb) - outside this working assumption, it's possible the leapyear will be calculated incorrectly.
 However, for the use-case this is designed for (log durations of less than a week), the optimisation can speed up processing, hence why it exists and the mentioned limitation is acceptable.